MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

 ---
-description: "Learn more about: Use a Microsoft Visual Studio wizard to add a IDL method to an IDL interface in your project"
+description: "Learn more about: Use a Microsoft Visual Studio wizard to add an IDL method to an IDL interface in your project"
 title: "Add an IDL method"
 ms.date: "03/25/2022"
 f1_keywords: ["vc.codewiz.method.overview", "vc.codewiz.method.idlattrib"]